Are you thinking about getting into D&D? Or maybe you already play and want to learn more about the game? Thinking about becoming a dungeon master?

-Thankfully, we’re here to remove the guesswork from the process by showing you some of the best YouTube channels for D&D players and DMs.
+We're here to remove the guesswork from the process by pointing you to some of the best YouTube channels for D&D players and DMs.
 These aren't channels where people play D&D for your entertainment; they're channels that break down the mechanics of the game and help you to be a better player or DM.

 5. The DM Lair